|Max. Amount||150 NZD|

 When it comes to the pokies parlour at TonyBet, it seems the floor sets in around the 93% threshold, bar the odd ones slipping through the cracks between floorboards.
 However, only the odd few will push the ceiling of 95% for the online casino operator.
 When we were writing up this account, the Big Bad Wolf (Playtech) was just above the 97% mark, while Hell's Kitchen (NetEnt) was pushing the 96% threshold.
 New Zealanders may well ponder if that has something to do with the absence of Microgaming.

-However, no points for guessing that the premium RTPs are up for grabs from card/table games such as blackjack and roulette, in some cases flirting around the 99%.
+However, no points for guessing that the premium RTPs are up for grabs from card/table games such as online blackjack and online roulette, in some cases flirting around the 99%.
 The online casino savvy will tell you that if there are any built-in bumper benefits in games, then the chances are the RTPs will drop to the 94% level to compensate for any impending hefty losses to the house.

 We believe this is an opportune time to put aspiring Kiwi gamblers through a payout percentage crash course here.
 They’ll need to comprehend what RTP is.
 It is the result of comparing the money paid out from wins against the sum of cash wagered at any given online casino.
 At TonyBet, for example, an average RTP of 97% comes with the understanding that for every $NZ100 a Kiwi gambler wagers, the online casino will have to fork out $NZ97 in winnings.
 However, it’s vital to note that this is in theory a six-figure number of gamblers wagering over an extended time, rather than some perceived sense of religious returns on spontaneous individual bets.